sagemath/sagewiki_to_gh-2022-10-10/days10/CodingSprint.md

 = SD 10 Coding Sprint =

-== Meetings ==
+== Coding Sprint Meetings ==

- * Monday, October 13th at 11am in A008
+ * Monday, October 13th at 11am status meeting in A008
- * Tuesday, October 14th: 4pm status meeting in A008
+ * Tuesday, October 14th at 4pm status meeting in A008
- * Wednesday, October 15th: 4pm status meeting in A008
+ * Wednesday, October 15th at 4pm status meeting in A008

 == Rules ==